ecbc0/note-math/item_en/divergence_en.typ

   Probably need some kind of Sobolev control?
 ]
+Things like the Gauss--Bonnet theorem of Euclidean metric manifold should also be provable using this method.
+Although it still needs to be considered why the result is a homology invariant Euler characteristic (off by an $n$-dimensional Euclidean volume factor, expressed as a power of $π$) that is independent of the metric.

 I have not deal with the Stokes theorem for manifold without boundary, have not define $∂ M := ∅ and integral_(∂ M) ω := integral_(∅) ω = 0$. *Example* of manifold without $ℝ^n$

 Correspondence between boundary operator and exterior derivative